Our Research

 2020

-AHRQ funding grant awarded for “Effectiveness and Sustainment of a Tailored Over-the-Counter Medication Safety Intervention in Community Pharmacies”
+AHRQ grant awarded for “Effectiveness and Sustainment of a Tailored Over-the-Counter Medication Safety Intervention in Community Pharmacies”

 2020